Morephy-Net: An Evolutionary Multi-objective Optimization for Replica-Exchange-based Physics-informed Neural Operator Learning Networks: Numerical Results

-Table~\ref{FPDE_forward_table_models} demonstrate a consistent trend of improvement within the operator-learning architectures.
-The Morephy-Net stands out as the most accurate architecture.
-It achieves the lowest $L_2$ relative error of 0.0935, a substantial improvement over the best-performing operator-learning model.
-It also records the lowest Initial and Boundary Condition (IBC) loss, indicating its superior ability to satisfy the problem's constraints.
+Table~\ref{FPDE_forward_table_models} demonstrates a consistent trend of improvement across the operator-learning architectures.
+Morephy-Net stands out as the most accurate model.
+It achieves the lowest $L^2$ relative error of 0.0935, a substantial improvement over the best-performing operator-learning baseline.
+It also records the lowest initial and boundary condition (IBC) loss, indicating superior satisfaction of the problem constraints.